SorinaHamidifar/aether-engine/README.md

 # ===============================
-# Project: Main ent   Dynamic Innovation Hub
+# Project: Main   Dynamic Innovation Hub
 # Description:
 # A dynamic repository built to power experimentation, innovation,
 # and scalable code.
 Designed as a foundation for future projects,